Consent to Physical Roleplay

 All characters are native to either The Realm or the Umbra.
 It is possible to cross from one to the other, and very rarely to exist in both at once.
 If you become Unconscious when across the gauntlet from where you belong, you will fall into your native realm.
 (For more information on this mechanism, please see the section "Unconsciousness, Dying, and Death" in Chapter 2.)

-Interacting with The Umbra - Characters in the Umbra must wear a white headband; an orange-and-white headband (whether twisted, striped or otherwise combined) indicate a character visible in both realms at once.
-Only items that are magical in nature can be used in the Umbra.
-Guns do not work in the Umbra without an associated power, such as Gunbreach or Umbral Bullets.
+Interacting with The Umbra - Characters in the Umbra must wear a white headband; an orange-and-white headband (whether twisted, striped or otherwise combined) indicates a character visible in both realms at once.
+Only items that are magical in nature (tagged as Fetish, Talen, Talisman, or Relic) can be used in the Umbra.
+Guns, bows, and other ranged weapons must also have magical ammunition or an associated power.
 Without use of specific powers, a character may only perceive, attack, or interact with characters in the same realm.
 Breach, Gauntlet, and Echo are key words for powers that cross the gauntlet.
 To allow players in the Realm to successfully ignore Umbral characters, conversations in the Umbra should be kept to a lower conversational volume.
 In combat, you may speak at whatever volume is necessary for your power calls to be heard.

 Soft Spots in the Barrier - The barrier that keeps the Umbra separated from the physical world has also been damaged by the Storm-Eater.
 While walking around town you may find these soft spots in the barrier (usually referred to as the Gauntlet or Shroud).
 If you do, stepping inside may have a specific effect.
 If you step on a white square containing an orange circle containing an “R” then you will be shunted into the Realm.
 If you step on an orange square containing a white circle containing a “U” then you will be shunted into the Umbra.
 For a circle on the ground, stepping onto that sheet causes the effect.
 Similarly, some rituals can cause these soft spots to form in doorways.
 If this happens, you’ll see a white rope bordering a doorframe with the letter in the center of the door.
 Stepping off does not cause a second effect.
 These symbols are not visible in game unless you have both Umbrasight *and* Cloaksight active.
 Headbands must be available on the sheet or hanging next to the doorway in order for the versions that send you into the Umbra to work.
 If no headband is available, you simply don’t enter the Umbra (even if you have your own headband.)